Causes of Delayed Puberty: Top10 Causes in Men

 6- Genetic conditions

 Genetic conditions such as Klinefelter syndrome (XXY) or Turner syndrome (XO) can cause delayed puberty.
-These conditions are caused by abnormalities in the sex chromosomes and affect the body’s ability to produce or respond to hormones involved in puberty.
+These conditions are caused by abnormalities in the sex chromosomes affecting the body’s ability to produce hormones involved in puberty.

 7- Exposure to toxins or radiation